 He has also served as a Trustee of Family Links, President of the Socialist Education Association, and on the Executive Committee of the Philosophy of Education Society.

-Ms. Basma El-Shayyal has taught in mainstream, supplementary and faith schools in a senior capacity for the past eighteen years.
-She currently works at the renowned Islamia Girls’ High School, where she has been Head of RE for the past 11 years.
-She is a longstanding member of Brent Standing Advisory Committee on Religious Education (SACRE) which advises schools on the Religious Education curriculum and is on the editorial board of the International Journal of Religious Education.
+Ms Basma El-Shayyal has taught in mainstream, supplementary and faith schools in a senior capacity for the past twenty years and was Head of RE at Islamia Girls’ High School until 2013.
+She is a longstanding member of Brent Standing Advisory Committee on Religious Education (SACRE) which advises schools on the Religious Education curriculum and was made its Vice-Chair in 2013.
+She is also on the Editorial Board of the International Journal of Religious Education.

 Tim Winter (Shaykh Abdal Hakim Murad) is the Shaykh Zayed Lecturer in Islamic Studies at the Faculty of Divinity of the University of Cambridge and Dean of the Cambridge Muslim College.
 In 2009, Tim Winter was named one of the 500 Most Influential Muslims in the World by the Royal Islamic Strategic Studies Centre.